-MHAW - Identifying and dealing with stress in the workplaceWatch
+MHAW - Identifying and dealing with stress in the workplaceWatch this thread

 Many people deal with stress every day in their workplace.
 Traditionally, workplace stress was something that was thought to be only experienced by executives in high-power jobs with lots of responsibility, but more recently, it has become prevalent in almost all roles.
 It is thought that around 37% of all sickness absence is due to stress, with an annual cost of 5.2 billion pounds.

 Most students also need to work part-time alongside their studies, and some have work as an integral part of their degree.
 More and more university courses are introducing placements into their courses, and students are encouraged to also attend voluntary work during their studies.
 There is very little recognition of how the stress that can build up in each of these roles can impact upon the other.
 It is very easy to tell students to put their academic responsibilities first and to avoid taking on too much, but for most, working is a necessity.
 It is also important to work to a certain standard to maintain job security.

 Surely I should know whether I feel stressed or not?

 There are numerous things which can trigger stress in the workplace, some more obvious than others.
 The real risk is when these things build up and start to have an impact on your wellbeing and performance at work.
 You might start to experience things like:

 - Being snappy or short with colleagues or customers

 - Getting easily annoyed at small inconveniences that normally wouldn't bother you